-Seeking that village it takes to raise a child
+Seeking the village it takes to raise a child

 Tara’s and Aaron’s childhood experiences could not have differed more.
 But their desire to live in cohousing has the same roots: they want their kids to grow up in a big warm community and to live in one themselves.